UniMath/agda-unimath/src/metric-spaces/universal-property-isometries-metric-quotients-of-pseudometric-spaces.lagda.md

         ( f))
 ```

-### Coherent isometries from the metric quotient in a metric space
+### Extensions of isometries along the natural inclusion into the metric quotient

+#### The property of being the extension of an isometry

 ```agda
 module _